Current best-practice and what to expect in the future.

 The idea that we don’t have the resources is utterly wrong and happens mostly because of bad chat deployments and tryouts.
-Chat properly deployed offers us the most time and cost-efficient channel with the bonus of being able to share files and other things directly via the live conversation and as such makes our customer communication more efficient – Agent can easily handle 4 live chats at the same time but with a phone call, they are stuck in that call 100%, email back and forth is done instantly via chat, etc.
+Chat properly deployed offers us the most time and cost-efficient channel with the bonus of being able to share files and other things directly via the live conversation and as such makes our customer communication more efficient – The agent can easily handle 4 live chats at the same time, but with a phone call, they are stuck in that call 100%, email back and forth is done instantly via chat, etc.

 Agent can easily handle 4 live chats at the same time but with a phone call they are stuck in that call 100%.Henrik Heusala